English as a Second or Foreign Language (ESL/EFL)

 For this option, you may take the courses required of the endorsement, but not "attach" it onto an initial Kentucky Teaching Certification.
 These courses will prepare you for teaching in an environment other than a P-12 classroom, but will not give you the credentials to teach in a Kentucky P-12 classroom.

 If you are interest in teaching English as a Foreign Language overseas or working outside of P-12 education, you may be interested in an MA in Humanities (Concentration in Linguistics/ESL).
-If so, please contactin the Division of Humanities.
+If so, please contactDr.
+Elizabeth Patton in the Department of Comparative Humanities.